-- 411 respective subject discipline.
-All applicants for standard - 412 licensure shall demonstrate that such person's college preparation - 413 in those fields was in accordance with the standards set forth by - 414 the National Council for Accreditation of Teacher Education - 415 (NCATE) or the National Association of State Directors of Teacher - 416 Education and Certification (NASDTEC) or, for those applicants who - 417 have a Bachelor of Science degree with child development emphasis, - 418 the American Association of Family and Consumer Sciences (AAFCS). - 419 Effective July 1, 2016, for initial elementary education - 420 licensure, a teacher candidate must earn a passing score on a - 421 rigorous test of scientifically research-based reading instruction - 422 and intervention and data-based decision-making principles as - 423 approved by the State Board of Education; - 424 (iii) A copy of test scores evidencing - 425 satisfactory completion of nationally administered examinations of - 426 achievement, such as the Educational Testing Service's teacher - 427 testing examinations; - 428 (iv) Any other document required by the State - 429 Board of Education; and - 430 (v) From and after July 1, 2020, no teacher - 431 candidate shall be licensed to teach in Mississippi who did not - 432 meet the following criteria for entrance into an approved teacher - 433 education program: - 1.
-An ACT Score of twenty-one (21) (or SAT - 435 equivalent); or
+411 respective subject discipline.
+All applicants for standard 412 licensure shall demonstrate that such person's college preparation 413 in those fields was in accordance with the standards set forth by 414 the National Council for Accreditation of Teacher Education (NCATE) or the National Association of State Directors of Teacher 415 416 Education and Certification (NASDTEC) or, for those applicants who 417 have a Bachelor of Science degree with child development emphasis, 418 the American Association of Family and Consumer Sciences (AAFCS).
+419 Effective July 1, 2016, for initial elementary education 420 licensure, a teacher candidate must earn a passing score on a 421 rigorous test of scientifically research-based reading instruction 422 and intervention and data-based decision-making principles as 423 approved by the State Board of Education; 424 (iii) A copy of test scores evidencing

+424 (111) A copy of test scores evidencing 425 satisfactory completion of nationally administered examinations of 426 achievement, such as the Educational Testing Service's teacher 427 testing examinations;

+428 (iv) Any other document required by the State 429 Board of Education; and

+(v) From and after July 1, 2020, no teacher candidate shall be licensed to teach in Mississippi who did not meet the following criteria for entrance into an approved teacher education program:

+434434435 equivalent); or

 436 2.
-Achieve a qualifying passing score on the 437 Praxis Core Academic Skills for Educators examination as 438 established by the State Board of Education; or 439 3.
+Achieve a qualifying passing score on the 437 Praxis Core Academic Skills for Educators examination as established by the State Board of Education; or 438 439 3.
 A minimum GPA of 3.0 on coursework prior 440 to admission to an approved teacher education program.
-441 (b) (i) Standard License - Nontraditional Teaching 442 Route.
-From and after July 1, 2020, no teacher candidate shall be 443 licensed to teach in Mississippi under the alternate route who did 444 not meet the following criteria: 445 \star 1.
+441 (b) (i) Standard License - Nontraditional Teaching 442 From and after July 1, 2020, no teacher candidate shall be Route.
+443 licensed to teach in Mississippi under the alternate route who did 444 not meet the following criteria: 445 1.
 An ACT Score of twenty-one (21) (or 446 SAT equivalent); or 447 2.
-Achieve a qualifying passing score 448 on the Praxis Core Academic Skills for Educators examination as 449 established by the State Board of Education; or 450 $\frac{3}{2}$ A minimum GPA of 3.0 on coursework 451 prior to admission to an approved teacher education program.
-452 (ii) Beginning July 1, 2020, an individual who has 453 attained a passing score on the Praxis Core Academic Skills for 454 Educators or an ACT Score of twenty-one (21) (or SAT equivalent) 455 or a minimum GPA of 3.0 on coursework prior to admission to an 456 approved teacher education program and a passing score on the 457 Praxis Subject Assessment in the requested area of endorsement may 458 apply for admission to the Teach Mississippi Institute (TMI) 459 program to teach students in Grades 7 through 12 if the individual 460 meets the requirements of this paragraph (b).
+Achieve a gualifying passing score 448 on the Praxis Core Academic Skills for Educators examination as 449 established by the State Board of Education; or 450 3.
+A minimum GPA of 3.0 on coursework 451 prior to admission to an approved teacher education program.
+452 (ii) Beginning July 1, 2020, an individual who has attained a passing score on the Praxis Core Academic Skills for 453 454 Educators or an ACT Score of twenty-one (21) (or SAT equivalent) 455 or a minimum GPA of 3.0 on coursework prior to admission to an 456 approved teacher education program and a passing score on the 457 Praxis Subject Assessment in the requested area of endorsement may 458 apply for admission to the Teach Mississippi Institute (TMI) program to teach students in Grades 7 through 12 if the individual 459 460 meets the requirements of this paragraph (b).
 The State Board of